Gishwati-Mukura National Park

 How to Get to Gishwati-Mukura National Park

-Gishwati-Mukura is located in western Rwanda, about 130 kilometers (80 miles) from the capital city, Kigali.
+Gishwati-Mukura National Park is located in western Rwanda, approximately 130 kilometers (80 miles) from Kigali.